-(Mark One)

-Registration statement pursuant to Section 12(b) or (g) of the Securities Exchange Act of 1934 OR

-Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the fiscal year ended: December 31, 2011

-OR

-□ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-Commission File Number: 000-29714 ICON PUBLIC LIMITED COMPANY

-(Exact name of Registrant as Specified in its Charter)

-Ireland

-(Jurisdiction of Incorporation or Organization)

-SOUTH COUNTY BUSINESS PARK, LEOPARDSTOWN.
-DUBLIN 18, IRELAND

-(Address of principal executive offices)

-Brendan Brennan, CFO

-South County Business Park Leopardstown, Dublin 18, Ireland.
-Brendan.Brendan@iconplc.com

-(Name, telephone number, email and/or facsimile number and address of Company contact person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of each class

-AMERICAN DEPOSITORY SHARES, REPRESENTING ORDINARY SHARES, PAR VALUE €0.06 EACH

-Name of exchange on which registered NASDAO GLOBAL SELECT MARKET

-Securities registered or to be registered pursuant to section 12(g) of the Act:

-Title of each class

-NONE

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

-NONE

-(Title of class)

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 60,135,603 Ordinary Shares.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as determined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes 🗌 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes  No 🗌

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non- accelerated filer.

-Large accelerated filer Accelerated filer Non-accelerated filer by the International Accounting Standards Board

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP

-International Financial Reporting Standards as issued Other

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 🗌 Item 18 🗌

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes 🗌 No 🗵
+(Ma rk One) Registration statement pursuant to Section 12(b) o r (g) of the Securities Exchange Act of 1934 OR \boxtimes Annual report pursuant to Section 13 or 15 (d) of he Securities Exchange Act of 1934 For the fiscal ye or ended: December 31, 2012 OR Transition report pursuant to Section 13 or 15(d) or f the Securities Exchange Act of 1934 OR Shell company report pursuant to section 13 or 15 d) of the Securities Exchange Act of 1934.
+Commission File Number: 000-29714 ICON PUBLIC LIMITED COMPANY (Exact name of Reg istrant as Specified in its Charter) ICON PUBLIC LIMITED COMPANY (Translation of Registrant's name into English) Ireland (Jurisdiction of ncorporation or Organization) LEC JNTY BUSINESS PARK, DPARDSTOWN, JN 18, IRELAND (Address of principal executive offices) South County Business P Brendan. an Brennan, CFO ark Leopardstown, Dublin 18, Ireland.
+Brennan@iconplc.com -353-1-291-2000 (Name, telephone number, email and/or fa csimile number and address of Company contact person) istered pursuant to Section 12(b) of the Act: Title of each class Name of exchange on which registered OF RDINARY SHARES, PAR VALUE €0.06 EACH NASDAQ GLOBAL SELECT MARKET ristered pursuant to section 12(g) of the Act: the of each class NONE Securities for which there is a reporting g obligation pursuant to Section 15(d) of the Act: NONE Title of class) report: 60,287,49 98 Ordinary Shares. classes of capital or common stock as of the close of the period covered by the annua If this repo Securities Excha ort is an annual or transition report, indicate by check m nge Act of 1934.
+Yes \square No \boxtimes suer, as determined in Rule 405 of the Securities Act.
+Yes ⊠ No ☐ ark if the registrant is not required to file reports pursuant to section 13 or 15(d) of the during the prece ports required to be filed by Section 13 or 15(d) of the Securities Exchange Act 1934 registrant was required to file such reports), and (2) has been subject to such filing required to be su y check mark whether the registrant has submitted elemented and posted pursuant to Rule 405 of Regulation to heck mark whether the registrant is a large accelerated celerated filer \(\sum \) Non-accelerated filer \(\sum \) s used to prepare the financial statements included in this filing: S. GAAP ⊠ International Financial Reporting Standards as issued by the Other □ If "Other" follow.
+Item 17 has been checked in response to the previous question ecounting Standards Board , indicate by check mark which financial statement item the registrant has elected to If this is ar n annual report, indicate by check mark whether the regis rant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes ☐ No ☒